2016 Missouri State Bears football team

-The 2016 Missouri State Bears football team represented Missouri State University in the 2016 NCAA Division I FCS football season.
-They were led by second-year head coach Dave Steckel and played their home games at the Plaster Sports Complex.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 4–7, 2–6 in MVFC play to finish in a three-way tie for eighth place.
+The 2016 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2016 NCAA Division I FCS football season.
+Led by second-year head coach Dave Steckel, the Bears compiled an overall record of 4–7 with a mark of 2–6 in conference play, placing in a three-way tie for eighth at the bottom of the MVFC standings.
+Missouri State played home games at Robert W. Plaster Stadium in Springfield, Missouri.